josuigoa/hl-extension/README.md

 * HLib.getName(): Get the name from C struct.
 To call this method it's necessary to call HLib.requestResult first.
 * HLib.getAge(): Get the age from C struct.
 To call this method it's necessary to call HLib.requestResult first.
-* **WIP** HLib.getHaxeObject(name:String, birthYear:Int, currentYear:Int): returns a Haxe object instead of a pointer to C side.

 ## Compiling HDLL file